faridcher/ml-course/README.md

 The code provides the starter code and infrastructure for carrying out the assignment in R statistical software.
 The completed assignments are available too, however publishing the solutions is against the course rules.
 If you had any question regarding the assignments, fill free to ask them here in Github issues.

-To accomplish the assignments simply fill the parts of the code that is written "Your Code HERE".
+To accomplish the assignments simply fill the parts of the code that is written "YOUR CODE HERE".
 The assignment instructions (pdf) are also included in this repository.
 There is a RStudio project file in each exercise folder that is a proper starting point to complete the codes.

 The "Solutions" folder has the solutions to the exercises.
 The `.Rda` or `.txt` data files are not included in this folder.